The Power, Challenges, and Roadmap for Action of Artificial Intelligence

 Key Chapter Title List

-1. Executive Summary: Challenging Technological Monopoly and the "Inevitable" AI Narrative
+- Executive Summary: Challenging Technological Monopoly and the Inevitable AI Narrative

-2. The False Myths of AI: The Narrative Structure Supporting the AI Bubble
+- The False Myths of Artificial Intelligence: The Narrative Structure Supporting the AI Bubble

-4. The Record: How AI Consistently Harms the Public Interest
+- Checking the Record: How AI Continuously Harms the Public Interest

-6. Epilogue: The World We Want (And Why the Current AI Trajectory Won't Deliver It)
+- Epilogue: The World We Want (And Why the Current AI Trajectory Cannot Achieve It)

 Document Introduction

-This report, released by the AI Now Institute in June 2025, aims to critically examine the current development trajectory of the artificial intelligence (AI) industry and its role in reshaping social power.
-The report's core argument posits that the AI narrative dominated by Big Tech portrays technological change as an "inevitable" process, which in reality serves the political-economic goals of consolidating and expanding their market monopolies while weakening public accountability.
-The AI field has been dominated by a "bigger is better" paradigm, which aligns closely with tech giants' control over computational resources, data, and talent, leading to excessive concentration of power and obscuring fundamental flaws and market bubbles inherent in the technology itself.
+This report, published by the AI Now Institute in June 2025, aims to critically examine the current development trajectory of the artificial intelligence (AI) industry and its role in reshaping social power.
+The report's core argument posits that the AI narrative dominated by Big Tech portrays technological change as an inevitable process, which in reality serves the political and economic goals of consolidating and expanding their market monopolies while weakening public accountability.
+The AI field has been dominated by a "bigger is better" paradigm, which aligns closely with tech giants' control over computing resources, data, and talent, leading to excessive concentration of power and obscuring the fundamental flaws and market bubbles inherent in the technology itself.

-Based on this analysis, the report proposes a roadmap for action centered on "power, not progress."
-Its strategic levers include: precisely targeting the AI industry as a key actor harming the public interest; promoting worker organization as a core force resisting AI extraction; developing a strict policy agenda based on a "zero-trust" principle throughout the AI lifecycle; bridging expertise, policy domains, and narrative networks to enhance advocacy effectiveness; and reimagining a technology innovation agenda that is not AI-centric but serves the public interest.
+Based on this analysis, the report proposes a roadmap for action centered on power rather than progress.
+Its strategic levers include: targeting the AI industry as a key actor harming the public interest for precise intervention; promoting worker organization as a core force resisting AI extraction; developing a strict policy agenda based on zero-trust principles throughout the AI lifecycle; bridging expertise, policy domains, and narrative networks to enhance advocacy effectiveness; and reframing a technology innovation agenda that is not AI-centric and serves the public interest.